Healthdirect Free Australian health advice you can count on.

 If the test results show your child has non-Hodgkin lymphoma, a medical team will work out the stage the tumour is at.
 This means how big it is and whether it has spread.
 The tumour can be at:

-Once doctors know the tumour’s stage, they can work out how to treat the non-Hodgkin lymphoma and what the outlook for your child is likely to be.
+Once doctors know the tumour’s stage, they can work out how to treat the non-Hodgkin lymphoma and what the prognosis (outlook) for your child is likely to be.

 If your child has non-Hodgkin lymphoma, they will be looked after by a team of health professionals known as a multidisciplinary team.
-Together, this team will have a range of areas in which they specialise.
+Each person in this team will be an expert in one area.
 Your child might see:

 • paediatric oncologists — doctors who specialise in treating children's cancer